Professor of Business Law

 332 Sloan Hall

 Adam.Epstein@cmich.edu or Epste1as@cmich.edu

 Adam Epstein, J.D./M.B.A., has written four textbooks including Sports Law (2013), and has published almost 60 articles in a variety of law-related areas.
 He had represented professional athletes prior to his academic career primarily in the sports of swimming and triathlon.

-Adam has received several teaching and research awards including the university's President's Award for Outstanding Research and Creative Activity (2018), the university-wide CMU Excellence in Teaching Award (2014), the College of Business AT&T Teaching Award (2007 and 2015), and the Dean's Teaching Award (2012).
+Adam has received several teaching and research awards including the Dean's Research Excellence Award (2020-21), CMU's President's Award for Outstanding Research and Creative Activity (2018), CMU's Excellence in Teaching Award (2014), the College of Business AT&T Teaching Award (2007 and 2015), and the Dean's Teaching Award (2012).

 Appointed Faculty Athletics Representative (FAR) (2019).

 Inducted into the Sport and Recreation Law Association (SRLA) as a Research Fellow (2018).